BrentHickman/pizza-shop/README.md

 ## Completed Tests

+    Describe: Pizza()

+    Test: "It will create a Pizza object that will hold an order number, an array of toppings, one size and one quantity"
+    Code: new Pizza(orderNumber)
+    Expected Output: {orderNumber,size:"",toppings[], qty:0};

     Describe: Order()

-    Test: "It will create a Game object that will hold an array of Pizzas"
+    Test: "It will create an Order object that will hold an array of Pizzas"
     Code: new Order()
-    Expected Output: pizza[];
+    Expected Output: {pizza[]};

     //second test